 Sleep can also affect anxiety levels too, as having a lack of sleep can impact your emotional and mental health.
 Sleep deprivation can cause you to feel more anxious and leave you in a cycle of sleep problems and anxious feelings and thoughts every day.
 If you find yourself dealing with these problems daily, then it’s important to try and take steps to address your anxiety overall and relieve it.
 Some ways you can better manage your anxiety for better sleep include:

-• Meditating and Mindfulness: Meditating can be an excellent way to help calm your thoughts and become more mindful of where those thoughts come from.
+- Meditating and Mindfulness: Meditating can be an excellent way to help calm your thoughts and become more mindful of where those thoughts come from.

-• Breathing Work: Breathing work helps regulate your breathing rate, which can help alleviate anxiety symptoms.
+- Breathing Work: Breathing work helps regulate your breathing rate, which can help alleviate anxiety symptoms.

-• Stable Sleep Schedule: Establishing a stable sleep schedule can help your body adjust to a routine and help you feel more tired when you need sleep.
+- Stable Sleep Schedule: Establishing a stable sleep schedule can help your body adjust to a routine and help you feel more tired when you need sleep.

-• Cognitive Behavioral Therapy: For professional help, cognitive behavioral therapy can be used to treat anxiety as it addresses negative thoughts and helps to decrease the anxiety that stems from them.
+- Cognitive Behavioral Therapy: For professional help, cognitive behavioral therapy can be used to treat anxiety as it addresses negative thoughts and helps to decrease the anxiety that stems from them.

 Learn More About Anxiety Disorders With Prestige Mental Health

 While there are many things you can do at home to help, you should also look into getting professional help to manage symptoms better and better understand where your anxiety comes from.
-At Prestige Mental Health, Dr. April Sullivan can help patients throughout the Las Vegas, NV, area receive the mental health care they need most through a compassionate, professional environment.
+At Prestige Mental Health, April Sullivan, NP can help patients throughout the Las Vegas, NV, area receive the mental health care they need most through a compassionate, professional environment.
 To learn more, schedule an appointment by calling (702) 945-2864 today!